Milan Radin

-Milan Radin (Милан Радин; born 25 June 1991) is a Serbian professional footballer who plays as a defensive midfielder for Dinamo Batumi.
+Milan Radin (Милан Радин; born 25 June 1991) is a Serbian professional footballer who plays as a defensive midfielder for TSC.

 Club career

 Born in Novi Sad, Radin grew up in Mošorin, where he started playing football at the local club Miletić.
 Later he played with Borac Šajkaš and finally with RFK Novi Sad, where he completed his youth categories.
 He signed a three-year scholarship deal with the club, before being loaned to Jugović Kać in the 2009–10 season, scoring eight league goals.
 Subsequently, Radin went on a trial with Smederevo, before eventually joining Senta.
 He spent two seasons at the club, before switching to Radnički Nova Pazova.
 In 2014 winter transfer window, Radin signed with Mladost Lučani, helping them win promotion to the top flight of Serbian football.
 He was suspended by the club after refusing to renew his contract in August 2015.
 His contract was finally terminated in December 2015.
 In early 2016, Radin spent some time on trial with Russian club Arsenal Tula, but no deal was concluded.
 He eventually joined Voždovac shortly after.

 On 4 June 2016, Radin signed a three-year contract with Partizan, choosing the number 29 shirt.
 On 29 October 2016, Radin made his competitive debut for Partizan, playing as a right back in a 3–1 away victory over Radnik Surdulica He collected 12 games and won the double in his debut season in Partizan.
 Radin played full both matches in play-off round for 2017–18 UEFA Europa League and helped club to reach group stage of the Europa League by beating Videoton.
 He played full match against Dynamo Kyiv in second match of the group stage, on 28 September 2017.

 On 27 February 2018, it was announced Radin moved to the Kazakhstan Premier League side Aktobe as a free agent, extending his contract for the 2019 season on 25 January 2019.
 However, he signed with Polish club Korona Kielce on 26 June 2019.
 He penned a two-year contract.

 On 23 January 2021, he signed a one-year contract with Dinamo Tbilisi.

+Radin earned his first cap in a January 2021 friendly match away against Panama.